Allenpai1/CASA0018-Image-Open-Domain-QA-system-via-GPT3-API-Cameras-and-Raspberry-Pi/report/report.md

 ## Embed model on Raspberry Pi 4B

 I have chosen the [Raspberry Pi 4B](https://www.raspberrypi.com/software/), a single-board computer developed by the Raspberry Pi Foundation, to embed my model.
-This fourth-generation Raspberry Pi uses the BCM2711 system on a chip (SoC) from Broadcom and can be connected to my laptop using the ssh protocol (see Fig 6.).
+This fourth-generation Raspberry Pi uses the BCM2711 system on a chip (SoC) from Broadcom and can be connected to my laptop using the ssh protocol and [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/macos/) (see Fig 6.).

 ![plot](setting.jpg)